allenwang28/tpu_retry/README.md

 You are free to modify the polling frequency, the re-creation logic, etc.

 Note that this runs indefinitely, so you will need to `pkill` the script once you are done.

+*NOTE*: Please modify the script to reflect the correct TPU deletion/creation command, as this will differ if you're using e.g. TPU VM or a reserved TPU.